 This course prepares the student to conduct research: the course requires that the student prepares a complete and comprehensive research proposal and full literature review and present both in written format.
 The proposal is also required for assessment in poster format thus exposing the student to how to formulate a poster.

-Course Description: Sport and Exercise Physiotherapy
+Course Description: Introduction to Advanced Neuromusculoskeletal Physiotherapy